 Forms require Acrobat Reader.
 Click the button to download the latest version FREE.

 Find the adaptive medical equipment you or your loved one with dementia need.
 Trained experts can do home assessments at no cost to you, commonly suggesting low-cost options to make living in your own home safer.
 Program provided by a combined grant partnership with the ADRC of Brown County, Curative Connections, and Options for Independent Living.

 All the information you need to know about the montly Brown County Memory Cafe, a fun & comfortable environment for those with early stage memory loss and their loved ones.

-Discover how a FREE, simple, ten-minute memory screen can help you stay on top of your brain health.
-Given by trained staff at the ADRC, these screens can be done in the office or in your own home.
+Discover how a FREE, simple, ten-minute brain check-up can help you stay on top of your brain health.
+Given by trained staff at the ADRC, these check-ups can be done in the office or in your own home.

 - Alzheimer's & Related Dementia Support Groups in Brown County

 A listing of caregiver support groups affiliated with the Alzheimer's Association in Brown County.